Do You Wonder If You May Be Experiencing Depression Or Have Bipolar Disorder?

 If money still is an issue, you can talk with your BPS therapist to see if they work on a sliding scale.
 They may also be able to help you find other lower cost resources in the community.

-You can also check out our free, online therapist directory, which will match you and with a therapist who has expertise working with young adults with depression or bipolar disorder.
+Check out our free, online therapist directory, which will match you and with a therapist who has expertise working with young adults with depression or bipolar disorder.